aditi1421/CS330-IIT-/README.md

 ## The purpose of this assignment is to get you to use Finite Automata concepts in solving real-life problems.

   File cs330.py is the code for the first part.
 Access code is "22087".
 Unlock code is '220871' while the lock code is '220874'.
-Characters from 0-9 are accepted.
-As soon as the last digit of the access code is entered, the program will signal the action taken (lock or unlock).
+Characters from 0-9 are accepted.As soon as the last digit of the access code is entered, the program will signal the action taken (lock or unlock).

 In the second part, randomgen.py tests how easy or difficult it is for an intruder to unlock the lock without actually knowing the code.